Testimonials from our members

 - The possibility of joining a network/ community of fellow childminders to share news, concerns or ideas

-- As a CALA Childminder Member you will also be able to download a wide selection of specifically tailored templates and documents including appropriate policies.
+- As a CALA Childminder Member, you will also be able to download a wide selection of templates and documents including appropriate policies.

 Please note: a few of the documents are available only once relevant training has been undertaken.

-1. By becoming a member of the Care and Learning Alliance (CALA) you agree to the aims of the company.
+- By signing up for membership for Care and Learning Alliance (CALA) services, you agree to the support the values of the company.

-5. By joining CALA members agree to provide current and accurate information to the company.
+- By joining CALA, members agree to provide current and accurate information to the company.
 If any information is found to be deliberately misleading membership may be suspended or terminated.

-6. CALA members have a responsibility to inform CALA about any changes to contact information or circumstances which may affect their membership.
+- CALA members have a responsibility to inform CALA about any changes to contact information or circumstances which may affect their membership.
+All information that is no longer required will be removed in line with our GDPR Policy.

-9. Payment for CALA membership is due within 30 days of membership renewal or initial membership, after which period membership benefits may be suspended.
-Unless you contact CALA to discuss this further, membership will be terminated after a period of 90 days non-payment.
+- Payment for CALA membership is due within 14 days of membership renewal or initial membership, after which period membership benefits may be suspended.
+Unless you contact CALA to discuss this further, membership will be terminated after a period of 14 days non-payment.
+Your details will be removed from our database in line with our GDPR Policy.

 If you do not agree to be bound by all of the following terms please do not access, use and/or contribute to the website.
 You may wish to regularly check CALA Terms and Conditions as they may change from time to time.